 5. Greeting Cards Galore

 So, the mantle is full and you’re running out of refrigerator space to display those stacks of holiday greeting cards.
-You can always recycle paperboard and paper envelopes, but if you just can’t bear to toss them in the bin, try bending, cutting and gluing them to make small, ornamental boxes that can be used for decoration or gift-giving.
+You can always recycle paperboard and paper envelopes, but if you just can’t bear to toss them in the bin, try bending, cutting, and gluing them to make a variety of household decorations.
+Martha Stewart has a comprehensive guide for use of old cards.

-Cards are always great for scrapbooking and collages, but we never considered to use them as gift tags.
-Check out the instructional video below from Twisted Limb Paperworks.
+Cards are always great for scrapbooking and collages, but Instructables has great instructions for repurposing holiday cards into gift tags.
+Or, you can check out the instructional video below from Fountain of 30.
 Remember to encourage your recipient to recycle or reuse the tag once your gift has been opened.